datasci611/bios611-projects-fall-2019-JessLMurray/project_3/README.md

 This project will focus on the influence of social determinants of health on the extent of services needed.
 My research questions are:
 * What are the clients' demographics (e.g. race, age, gender, etc.)?
-* What is the distribution of prior living situations among clients of UMD?
-* Is there a relationship between cash and non-cash income and the length of stay at UMD?
-If so, which forms of income are associated with the shortest length of stay?
+* Is there a relationship between client demographics and the length of stay at UMD?

 For more information on the services provided by UMD to the Durham county community, visit http://www.umdurham.org/.